UofUEpiBio/PHS-7045-egga/README.md

     > this study, we utilize an agent-based model, validated through
     > single-cell microscopy imaging, to track the three-dimensional
     > (3D) mor …

-5.  **Control of Medical Digital Twins with Artificial Neural Networks.**

-    Böttcher L, Fonseca LL, Laubenbacher RC.

-    bioRxiv \[Preprint\].
-2024 Mar 20:2024.03.18.585589. doi:
-    10.1101/2024.03.18.585589.

-    > This poses a challenge to existing model-based control and
-    > optimization approaches that cannot be readily applied to such
-    > models. …This work introduces dynamics-informed neural-network
-    > controllers as an alternative approach to control of medical
-    > digital twins.
-As …

-6.  **Comprehensive Lipidomic Automation Workflow using Large Language Models.**

-    Beveridge C, Iyer S, Randolph CE, Muhoberac M, Manchanda P, Clingenpeel AC, Tichy S, Chopra G.

-    ArXiv \[Preprint\].
-2024 Mar 22:arXiv:2403.15076v1.

-    > We also developed an integrated language user interface with large
-    > language models using artificially intelligent (AI) agents that
-    > permits users to interact with the CLAW platform using a chatbot
-    > terminal to perform statistical and bioinformatic analyses.
-We
-    > envision CLAW …

-7.  **Control of Medical Digital Twins with Artificial Neural Networks.**

-    Böttcher L, Fonseca LL, Laubenbacher RC.

-    ArXiv \[Preprint\].
-2024 Mar 18:arXiv:2403.13851v1.

-    > This poses a challenge to existing model-based control and
-    > optimization approaches that cannot be readily applied to such
-    > models. …This work introduces dynamics-informed neural-network
-    > controllers as an alternative approach to control of medical
-    > digital twins.
-As …

-8.  **Risk-sensitive learning is a winning strategy for leading an urban invasion.**

-    Breen AJ, Deffner D.

-    Elife.
-2024 Apr 2;12:RP89315. doi: 10.7554/eLife.89315.

-    > Confirming this mechanism, agent-based forward simulations of
-    > reinforcement learning-where we simulate ‘birds’ based on
-    > empirical estimates of our grackles’ reinforcement
-    > learning-replicate our sex-difference behavioural data.
-Finally,
-    > evolutionary modelling …

-9.  **Cue-driven microbial cooperation and communication: evolving quorum sensing with honest signaling.**

-    Czárán T, Scheuring I, Zachar I, Számadó S.

-    BMC Biol.
-2024 Apr 2;22(1):73. doi: 10.1186/s12915-024-01857-6.

-    > RESULTS: We investigated the evolutionary dynamics of QS in
-    > populations of cooperators for whom the QS signal is an inevitable
-    > side effect of producing the public good itself (cue-based QS).
-    > Using spatially explicit agent-based lattice simulations of
-    > QS-aided thresh …

-10. **Determinants of successful disease control through voluntary quarantine dynamics on social networks.**

-    Shi S, Wang Z, Chen X, Fu F.

-    ArXiv \[Preprint\].
-2024 Mar 13:arXiv:2307.06297v2.

-    > To better understand self-motivated health behavior choices under
-    > these factors, here we incorporate voluntary quarantine into an
-    > endemic disease model – the susceptible-infected-susceptible (SIS)
-    > model – and perform comprehensive agent-based simulat …

 ## Code of Conduct